meilisearch/documentation/learn/security/tenant_tokens.md

 const token = client.generateTenantToken(searchRules, expiryDate, apiKey);
 ```

-There are three things you should pay attention to when using an SDK to generate a tenant token.
+There are three arguments when using an SDK to generate a tenant token.
 In the above example, they are stored in `searchRules`, `apiKey`, and `expiryDate`.

-`searchRules` must be an object containing at least one search rule.
-A search rule must specify either an index name or a `*` wildcard.
-Search rules must also declare at least one filter.
-In this example, the filter makes it so a user only has access to their own records.
+`searchRules` is a JSON object specifying the restrictions that will be applied to search requests on a given index.
+It must contain at least one search rule.
+[More information here.](#search-rules)

 `apiKey` must be a valid Meilisearch API key.
-A tenant token will have access to the same indexes as the API key you use when generating it.
+A tenant token will have access to the same indexes as the API key used when generating it.
 If no API key is provided, the SDK might be able to infer it automatically.

 `expiryDate` is optional when using an SDK.
 If used, this parameter must be a UNIX timestamp.
 Tokens becomes invalid after their `expiryDate`.

-You can read more about each of element of the tenant token payload in [this guide's final section](#tenant-token-payload-reference).
+You can read more about each element of the tenant token payload in [this guide's final section](#tenant-token-payload-reference).

 ### Using a tenant token with an SDK